Table Of Contents

-Weight loss has one simple principle: You must reduce your calorie intake, and the calories you do consume must come from foods that are nutritionally dense.
+- You must reduce your calorie intake, and the calories you consume must come from nutritionally dense foods.

-Even if you eat the best foods, you will not notice results because the issue is not what you eat, but how much you eat.
+Even if you eat the best foods, you will not notice results because the issue differs between what you eat and how much you eat.

 There are numerous approaches to resolving weight loss questions, including fasting vs. low-calorie diets.
 So, low-calorie diet vs. intermittent fasting, which one is better for your body transformation?